redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 * GraphQL & SDLs
 * Services

-If you haven't been through the first tutorial, or maybe you went through it on an older version of Redwood (before 0.21.0) you can clone this repo which contains everything built in part 1 and also adds a little styling so it isn't quite so...tough to look at.
+If you haven't been through the first tutorial, or maybe you went through it on an older version of Redwood (any version less than v0.22.0) you can clone [this repo](https://github.com/redwoodjs/redwood-tutorial) which contains everything built in part 1 and also adds a little styling so it isn't quite so...tough to look at.
 Don't get us wrong, what we built in Part I had a great personality!
 We just gave it some hipper clothes and a nice haircut.
 We used [TailwindCSS](https://tailwindcss.com) to style things up and added a `<div>` or two to give us some additional hooks to hang styling on.

 ```terminal
 git clone https://github.com/redwoodjs/redwood-tutorial